8figalltimepro/Digispark-Payloads/README.md

 # Digispark-Payloads
 **Multiple payloads for the digispark digistump AVR boards.
-Some are translated from RubberDucky and some are original.**
+Some are translated from RubberDucky and some are original.
+Grab all passwords of every Browser, Lock Windows repeatedly, many more.**
 ## All scripts are created by 8figurealltimepro.
 To learn about the workings of digispark [click here](https://null-byte.wonderhowto.com/how-to/run-usb-rubber-ducky-scripts-super-inexpensive-digispark-board-0198484/)
 > All the payloads are tested on Attiny85 and created on Arduino IDE.